aws-samples/aws-appsync-calorie-tracker-workshop/4_frontend_app/README.md

 $ amplify push auth
 ```

-The Cloudformation template will take about a minute or two to run, and once done the app should be able to authenticate and register new users!
+The Cloudformation template will take about a minute or two to run, and once done the app should be able to authenticate and register new users since Amplify is now pointing our local code to point at the newly created Cognito Pool!

 ![Screenshot-4](../images/readme-4.png)